mdornseif/appengine-toolkit/README.markdown

 Contains code from [gae_mini_profiler][7], Copyright 2011 Ben Kamens.
 Licensed under the MIT license

+Contains code from [itsdangerous][8], Copyright (c) 2011 by Armin Ronacher and the Django Software Foundation.
+Licensed under a Berkeley-style License

 gaetk code is Copyright 2010, 2011 Dr. Maximillian Dornseif & Hudora GmbH and dual licensed under GPLv3 and the Apache License Version 2.0.